louis-tru/quark/docs/VULKAN.md

 - the shared Android/Linux surface, swapchain, direct Canvas rendering, submit, and present path is implemented and has been exercised on multiple Android devices;
-- CAPA is not complete.
+- CAPA pass/resource/descriptor/dispatch encoding is implemented; device and driver runtime validation is still pending.

 The readable Vulkan learning/smoke test remains `test/android/vk/`.
 It is a NativeActivity test independent of the production backend and deliberately uses